Installing Sailfish X on Xperia X using macOS

 4.1 Enable “Developer options” by going to “Settings > System > About Phone” and tap the “Build Number” multiple times until you see a prompt saying “You are now a developer!”

 4.3 Turn off your phone

 4.4 Connect the USB cable to PC

-4.5 Press the ‘Volume up’ button gently and connect the other end of the USB cable to phone.
+4.5 Press the ‘Volume up’ button gently and connect the other end of the USB cable to your phone.
 The LED next to the speaker on the device should light up BLUE.
 If it turns green then disconnect the cable and try again.